-Refer a Friend program is not easily found
+Pain point: Refer a Friend program isn’t easily found

-→ Placed button above the fold on portal
+→ Place the RAF button above the fold on portal

-Borrower is not aware of the third party handling payments (UAS)
+Pain point: Borrower isn’t aware of the third party handling payments (UAS)

-→ Included mandatory overlay message with information about UAS
+→ Include mandatory overlay message with information about UAS

-→ Suggested standalone email to market the referral program
+→ Include a standalone email to market the referral program

 My Loan, with detailed financial information and helpful infographics to track payoff balances